mabbts/CV_aircraft_classifier_capstone_project/README.md

  - Anomaly detection for unusual flight patterns
  - Real-time classification capabilities

+Applicable Dashboard:

+ - Adding in more flexibility for practical cusomization using case
+ - Allow for real-time incoming aircraft model recognition capability

 ## Reference
 ---
 The following resources were consulted during the development of this project: